 Windhaven House is not a traditional sober living.
 We are a transitional living environment, offering extended care services to women who want to sustain long-term recovery from drug and alcohol addiction.

 Addiction affects the whole family, and changes the family dynamic.
 At Windhaven House, we strive to educate and bring healing to the recovering addict or alcoholic, as well as the members of her family.

 Our extended care program gives women the opportunity to practice newly learned recovery techniques in a supportive environment.
 This means they have time to truly begin living differently.

 Windhaven House is a transitional sober living program for women who desire comprehensive recovery support after primary treatment.
-Our two beautiful houses provide the best place to continue your personal growth and work towards independence.
+Our beautiful house provides the best place to continue your personal growth and work towards independence.

 Care after treatment is critical for chronic relapsers and those who fail to start sobriety.
 Our Intensive Outpatient Program (IOP) for substance abuse is one of the top drug and alcohol recovery programs in Dallas, helping women successfully achieve and maintain quality sobriety.